nomadrain/simple_msisdn_python/README.md

 The repository also includes Fake MSISDN generator class which is of general purpose and configurable with the parameters passed to the constructor.

-**Fake MSISDN** generator imports national destination codes from the ua_ndc module which contains two lists for the valid Ukrainian landline and mobile ndcs.
+**Fake MSISDN** generator imports national destination codes from the **ua_ndc** module which contains two lists for the valid Ukrainian landline and mobile ndcs gathered from Wikipedia.
 To replace it with different references just prepare another destination codes module and replace the import in fake_msisdn_generator module.
  Currently I am not going to cover all the countries' destination codes.